armory/docs/content/en/docs/armory-admin/manual-service-account.md

 kubectl apply -f spinnaker-clusterrolebinding.yml
 ```

-## Grant namespace specific permissions
+## Grant namespace-specific permissions

-If you only want the service account to be able to access specific namespaces, then you can create a role with a set of permissions and rolebinding to attach the role to the service account.
+If you only want the service account to access specific namespaces, you can create a role with a set of permissions and `rolebinding` to attach the role to the service account.
 You can do this multiple times.
-Additionally, you will  also have explicitly  do this for the namespace where the service account is, as it is not implicit.
+Additionally, you will   have to explicitly do this for the namespace where the service account is, as it is not implicit.

-Notes:
+Important points:

 * A Kubernetes `Role` exists in a given namespace and grants access to items in that namespace
 * A Kubernetes `RoleBinding` exists in a given namespace and attaches a role in that namespace to some principal (in this case, a service account).
 The principal (service account) may be in another namespace.